 Public Works administers the County's Graffiti Abatement Program, which is tasked with the removal of graffiti in the unincorporated areas of the County and Flood Control District channels.
-The Program also includes an education and outreach component to deter youth from engaging in graffiti vandalism and to encourage communities to report graffiti.
-During this latest quarter, Public Works abated approximately 31,752 tags throughout the County in an effort to promote safe and sustainable communities.
+The Program also includes an outreach component to encourage communities to report graffiti.
+By the end of the second quarter, Public Works abated approximately 31,665 graffiti tags throughout the County in an effort to promote safe and sustainable communities.